Xiaomi WR30U TTL Advanced Recovery Reference

 ⚠️ Technical Disclaimer

 This tutorial is for learning and reference only.
-Flashing firmware carries risks and may cause brick or void warranty.
+TTL, U-Boot writes, and firmware flashing are high-risk operations and may cause bricked devices, partition damage, or void warranty.
+Recovery depends on device version, bootloader state, firmware file, wiring, and commands.
 Before proceeding:

 Last updated: April 2026